erniesg/raggaeton/raggaeton/backend/src/config/_prompts.md

 ```
 Thought: The current language of the user is: (user's language).
 I need to use a tool to help me answer the question.
 Action: tool name (one of {tool_names}) if using a tool.
-Action Input: the input to the tool, in a JSON format representing the kwargs (e.g. {{"input": "hello world", "num_beams": 5}})
+Action Input: the input to the tool, in a JSON format representing the kwargs (e.g. {"input": "hello world", "num_beams": 5})
 ```

 Please ALWAYS start with a Thought.